ChavarriaMora/starter-academic/content/courses/_index.md

 # As an instructor on record:
 ## At the University of Costa Rica:
-Quantitative Political Analysis I, Comparative Method, Political Ideologies in Latin America and Costa Rica, International Politics, Political Culture and National
+Quantitative Political Analysis I, Quantitative Political Analysis II, Comparative Method, Political Ideologies in Latin America and Costa Rica, International Politics, Political Culture and National
 Identities (MA program).
 ## At the University of Pittsburgh:
 Introduction to Comparative Politics.